-Again, Tom Bell concurs: “Ebikes can help you stay out longer on the bike.
+Again, Tom Bell concurs: “Electric bikes can help you stay out longer on the bike.
 Even if the average intensity may be lower, there is a big correlation between ride/training duration and fitness improvement, and a lot of aerobic benefits come from increasing ride duration, not just intensity.”

 More fun, more riding

-Electric bikes can also help riders stay out for longer and, in turn, ride more often, according to Bell.
+The best electric bikes can also help a rider stay out for longer and, in turn, ride more often, according to Bell.